Bollywood stars and Indian celebrities launch NFTs amid global craze - ExBulletin

 The rise of NFTs has baffled many who say it makes little sense to spend large sums of money on items that don’t physically exist and can simply be viewed online.

-Still, NFT’s global sales volumes soared to $ 10.7 billion in the third quarter of 2021, an eight-fold increase from the previous quarter, data from market tracker DappRadar showed.
+Still, NFT’s global sales volumes soared to $ 10.7 billion in the third quarter of 2021, an eight-fold increase from the previous quarter, according to data from market tracker DappRadar.

 Vishakha Singh, vice president of NFTs at Indian crypto exchange WazirX, said celebrity participation in the segment is expected to create excitement in the space.